Umunya

-Umunya is an Olu Town and one of the five communities that make up Oyi Local Government Area (LGA) of Anambra State Nigeria.
+Umunya is a Town and one of the five communities that make up Oyi Local Government Area of Anambra State Nigeria.
 It is bordered by six neighbors: Ifite-Dunu, Awkuzu, Nteje, Nkwelle-Ezunaka, Ogbunike, and Umudioka.
 In the south lies Umudioka and Ifite-Dunu, both in Dunukofia LGA.
 In the north, Nteje and Nkwelle-Ezunaka.
 In the east, Awkuzu and in the west, Ogbunike.
 The boundaries are naturally demarcated by streams except at the border with Nkwelle-Ezunaka where an expanse of Umunya heath namely, Oli-Omoto, Ogwugwu-Obo, Ugwueze, etc. crossed the Kpokili River.
 Nearly all ten villages of Umunya have their own fresh water springs.
 The town has fertile lands; hence, its economy is based on agriculture.

 Umunya is a town of ten villages namely Ezi-Umunya, Okpu, Ojobi, Umuebo, Amaezike, Ajakpani, Odumodu-Ani, Isioye, Odumodu-Enu and Ukunu.
 These villages are sub-grouped into Ezi, Ifite and Ikenga sub-divisions, the tri-partite heritage of all Gadite H/Igbos commonly referred to in anthropological history as ERI-AKA Igbo.